A systems thinker

-meets execution
+Where strategy meets execution

-Editorial Workflows
+Editorial Workflows & Content Ops

-- Content operations & governance
+- Content operations & governance frameworks

-- Editorial systems (Notion, CMS, taxonomy)
+- Editorial systems — Notion, CMS, taxonomy

 - Modular content frameworks & repurposing